leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-1.md

 ## Product Addition/ Synchronization

-There exists functionality to conveniently map your M3 items to your Magento webshop. _Leanswift \&gt; econnect-ION \&gt; Configuration \&gt; [Product Addition/Synchronization](http://econnectqa.leanswiftdev.net/admin/admin/system_config/edit/section/ion/key/c35142ed29bd2e0250b9bfba0bb952a1c067e5f472b65ab9091ee1ab7ed48f08/#ion_product_sync-link)_.
-In the current version, simple and configurable products are supported using this process, for all other product types, the default Magento process of importing via CSV is in place.
+There exists functionality to conveniently map your M3 items to your Magento webshop. _Leanswift &gt; econnect-ION &gt; Configuration &gt; Product Addition/Synchronization In the current version, simple and configurable products are supported using this process, for all other product types, the default Magento process of importing via CSV is in place.

 You can control the Product sync in website level by choosing Yes/No option in the Enable field.
 Each of the features, addition of new items, and syncing of existing can be controlled independently of each other.